wojtekmaj/next-turbopack-nodenext/README.md

 However, [this option is not available in Turbopack yet](https://github.com/vercel/turbo/issues/4807). `next-turbopack-nodenext` patches this missing feature in Turbopack by resolving `.js` imports for it and passing the resolved paths to the bundler using another option, `experimental.turbo.resolveAlias`.

+If you previously provided `experimental.extensionAlias` in your Next.js config, `next-turbopack-nodenext` will respect it and use it to resolve `.js` imports.
+If not, it will provide its own default configuration (resolving imports to `.ts`, `.tsx`, `.js`, and `.jsx` files, in that order).

 ## License

 The MIT License.